dvelazquez/SmartLogs/README.md

-# This is the directory Smart in the Beaglebone that I am used to experiment Self Driving Car
+# This is the directory Smart in the Beaglebone that I use to experiment Self Driving Car